 - Multimedia content (films, live streaming, photos, podcasts, webisodes, and videos).

-Google Hangouts, Meet Ups (in Chicago, New York, and Washington, D.C.), Twitter chats, and Digital Sisterhood Radio discussions will offer women an opportunity to engage directly with the Digital Sisterhood Leaders on a variety of topics.
+Meet ups, Twitter chats, and Digital Sisterhood Radio discussions will offer women an opportunity to engage directly with the Digital Sisterhood Leaders on a variety of topics.
 The guest blogger series will give voice to a diversity of women thought leaders on leadership related topics.

-In July, Leeke will share her thoughts about social media leadership during her What Type of Social Media Leader Are You? presentation at the BlogHer 2013 Conference in Chicago, Illinois.
+In July, Leeke will share her thoughts about social media leadership during her What Type of Social Media Leader Are You? presentation at the BlogHer 9th Annual Conference in Chicago, Illinois.
+Click here to learn more about her presentation.
+Also, visit the #BlogHer13 Social Media Leadership Pinterest Board for additional resources.